 Romulea tortuosa ssp. aurea (Klatt) M.P.de Vos is buttercup-yellow to almost cadmium-orange without dark marks and with the upper part of the segments paler yellow.
 In northern California it flowered December to January.
 Photos by Mary Sue Ittner, Bob Rutemoeller, Alan Horstmann, and Carl Frederick.

 Romulea toximontana M.P.de Vos grows in sandy soils in the Northwest Cape and flowers in August.
 It has cream flowers with a orange-yellow base and cup.
+Height: 20 cm.
 Photos by Alan Horstmann.

-Romulea triflora (Burm.f.)N.E.Br. grows on sandstone slopes in mostly seasonally moist sites in the Western Cape.
-Growing from 10 to 30 cm high, it has symmetrical bell-shaped corms and yellow or white flowers with or without darker zones or markings around the yellow cup.
+Romulea triflora (Burm.f.)N.E.Br. grows on sandstone slopes, on sandy or loamy flats in mostly seasonally moist sites and is widely distributed in the southwestern Cape.
+Growing from 5 to 20 cm high, it has filiform, glabrous leaves, symmetrical bell-shaped corms and golden-yellow or (occasionally) white flowers with or without darker zones or markings around the yellow cup.
 It flowers winter to spring (August to October).
-Photo from Rod Saunders.
+Photo from iNaturalist were taken by Nick Helme September 13, 2024 near Cape Point and shared under a CC BY-NC license.
+The last photo was taken by Rod Saunders.

-Romulea unifolia M.P.de Vos is a beautiful orange-red flower with black and yellow blotches within the cup.
-It grows on dolerite flats in the Roggeveld.
+Romulea unifolia M.P.de Vos grows on dolerite flats in heavy clay open shrubland in the Roggeveld, but has also been recorded on the Bokkeveld Plateau.
+It is distinctive in the genus for its mostly solitary leaf (rarely with an additional one or two much reduced leaves) that is thick and broadly 4-grooved and its large, cup-shaped shiny orange to reddish flowers with black and yellow markings in the cup.
+Outer tepals have dark feathering on the back.
 Corms are rounded at the base with curved acuminate teeth.
-The first two photos by Bob Rutemoeller show one being grown by Alan Horstmann in South Africa and the corms on a 1 cm grid.
+The first photo of a plant in cultivation was taken by Mary Sue Ittner.
+The first of the next two photos by Bob Rutemoeller show one being grown by Alan Horstmann in South Africa and the second the corms on a 1 cm grid.
 The small ones are two years from seed and the others blooming size.
-The last three are photos in habitat taken by Cameron McMaster.

 Romulea vlokii M.P.de Vos grows in wet sands, renosterveld and fynbos on the coastal and inland mountains from Montagu to the Swartberg and Kammanassie Mountains.
 Plants are 25 to 35 cm high with 3 to 5 narrowly four grooved narrow leaves and pink flowers with blue to purple lines around the yellow to orange cup.
 It flowers in late winter to spring.
 It is sometimes confused with Romulea cruciata, but this species has bracts that are strongly mottled and lined with dark markings.
 Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.